Himanshu-pardhi/Churn_prediction_Deployment/README.md

 3. Model Creation: Created K Means clustering model to predict churn rate.

-4. Create API: Created application using flask
+4. API Creation: Created application using flask

 5. Deployment: Deployed the application on Heroku using Docker.